 Currently, there are 11 local banks in Kuwait.
-The Kuwait Central Bank supervises the banks in the country, maintains the stability of the Kuwaiti Dinar and serves as a banker and financial adviser to the government.
+The Kuwait Central Bank supervises the banks in the country, maintains the stability of the Kuwaiti Dinar, and serves as a banker and financial adviser to the government.

-According to Moody’s, Kuwait’s banking system is stable due to the rating agency’s view that government-funded projects will continue to drive economic growth, and subsequently boost business for banks.
+According to Moody’s, Kuwait’s banking system is stable, due to the rating agency’s view that government-funded projects will continue to drive economic growth and subsequently boost business for banks.

-Founded in 1952, the National Bank of Kuwait is the first local bank and first shareholding company in Kuwait and in the entire Persian Gulf region.
+Founded in 1952, the National Bank of Kuwait was the first local bank and first shareholding company in Kuwait and in the entire Persian Gulf region.
 The bank operates through its Consumer and Private Banking, Corporate Banking, Investment Banking and Asset Management, Islamic Banking, Group Centre, and International segments.
 It is headquartered in Kuwait City.

 In 2016, the bank reported total assets of US$77 billion and a net profit of US$976 million.

 Established in 2002, Kuwait Finance House is a wholly owned subsidiary of Kuwait Finance House-Kuwait.
-It provides retail banking and finance services, treasury, corporate banking, investment portfolio and capital markets products.
+It provides retail banking and finance services, treasury, corporate banking, investment portfolio, and capital markets products.